TeamLaProject4/Crypto/crypto-backend/testSituations.md

 ## Situation 1
-1. 3 nodes connected to each other
+1. 3 nodes connected to each other V
 2. blockchain has to be initialised
    1. per node?
    2. if new node comes to network